MicrosoftDocs/Hololens/hololens/hololens2-options.md

 **HoloLens 2 Industrial Edition**: Designed, built, and tested to support clean room environments with standards ranging from ISO Class 6 through ISO Class 8, the HoloLens 2 Industrial Edition is UL Class I, Division 2 certified and is supported with a 2-year warranty and a rapid replacement program.

-**Trimble XR10 with HoloLens 2**: Purpose built for workers in dirty, loud and safety controlled environments, the Trimble XR10 with HoloLens 2 brings mixed reality right to your work site.
+**Trimble XR10 with HoloLens 2**: Purpose built for workers in dirty, loud, and safety-controlled environments, the Trimble XR10 with HoloLens 2 brings mixed reality right to your work site.

 Learn about our expansive [HoloLens 2 portfolio](https://www.microsoft.com/hololens/buy).